 After years of working as a designer and photographer, she taught workshops on digital imaging, was an adjunct professor for learning institutions in New Jersey, and has had her photography exhibited nationally.
 Cintia holds a BFA with a photography concentration and an MS in Graphic Communications Management from Kean University.
 A 25-year resident of Union County, NJ, she enjoys living close to New York City.

-Meditative States, Solo Exhibit, Pearl Street Gallery, Elizabeth, NJ
+Meditative States, solo exhibit, Pearl Street Gallery, Elizabeth, NJ

-The Photo Review, 2018 International Photo Competition
+The Photo Review, 2018 International Photo Competition Winner

-The Abstract Image, Praxis Gallery, Minneapolis, MN2012
+The Abstract Image, group exhibit, Praxis Gallery, Minneapolis, MN

 Visions: A Mind in Context, Solo Exhibit, Sutagao, Maplewood, NJ